ellis882/Fenix-Drone-Company/README.md

 ### 6.1 Content

-- The text for the Expertise- and Projects section and a bit for the Certifications list was taken from the website of the [Dutch Drone Company] (https://www.dutchdronecompany.com/)
+- The text for the Expertise- and Projects section and a bit for the Certifications list was taken from the website of the [Dutch Drone Company](https://www.dutchdronecompany.com/)

-- For the certifications list, information was taken from the website [Drone Flight Academy] (https://www.droneflightacademy.eu/)
+- For the certifications list, information was taken from the website [Drone Flight Academy](https://www.droneflightacademy.eu/)

 - Text for the drones we use was taken from a search on google to see which drones are used in the area's of expertise.
 Matching images where taken from [Unsplash, free images](https://unsplash.com/)

-- Idea for Gallery page on how the images are set up and Landing Page zoom effect with overlay text was inspired by the Love Running Project at [Code Institute]
+- Idea for Gallery page on how the images are set up and Landing Page zoom effect with overlay text was inspired by the Love Running Project at Code Institute in LMS.

 - Instructions on how to implement form validation on the Contact page was taken from Code Institute in LMS [specific from the Love Running project](https://www.codeinstitute.net)